edwinlzs/chainflow-docs/src/content/docs/guides/00-get-started.md

 ## Logging

-Chainflow currently has very basic logging of the requests/responses being made.
-You can enable it by setting `ENABLE_CHAINFLOW_LOGS=true` in your `.env` file, or by running this function:
+Enable logging of the requests/responses being made by setting `ENABLE_CHAINFLOW_LOGS=true` in your `.env` file, or by running this function:

 ```typescript
 import { enableLogs } from 'chainflow';